 Note the amazing generality of this law.
 It doesn't matter what force you consider.
 It could be gravity, it could be electromagnetism, it could be the strong or weak force, it could be some oddball force no one has ever discovered before.
 Nonetheless, this symmetry applies.
 This imposes tremendous restrictions on the form a force may take.
 Another important restriction is that the force between two particles acts along the line between them.
-Thus, for example, if particle A is at vector location \mathbf{r}A in some coordinate system, and particle B is at vector location \mathbf{r}B , then the force between them is along the line ($\mathbf{r}B - \mathbf{r}A$) (in either direction, depending on the nature of the force).
+Thus, for example, if particle A is at vector location \mathbf{r}A in some coordinate system, and particle B is at vector location \mathbf{r}B , then the force between them is $\mathbf{F}{AB} \propto (\mathbf{r}B - \mathbf{r}A)$, where the proportionality constant can be positive or negative and depends on the nature of the force.